 All active students are required to register for courses for each semester.
 The course registration is done online by all students.
-Course registration must be completed within the dates specified by the Admissions and Student Records Unit via email and portals.
+Course registration must be completed within the dates specified by the Student Admissions and Records Unit via email and portal.

 Students are required to discuss with their Rakan Pendamping Siswa (RPS) regarding courses that they will have to register for each semester.
-Students must bring the registration their slip for verification by the RPS in the system during the discussion session.
-Registration of courses without the RPS is considered invalid.
-If there are any changes in student course registration, i.e, add, drop or withdraw courses within the prescribed period, the student must also obtain verification from the RPS.
+Students must bring the registration slip for verification by RPS in the system during the discussion session.
+Registration of courses without the RPS verification is considered INVALID.
+If there are any changes in student course registration, i.e add, drop or withdraw courses within the prescribed period, the student must also obtain verification from the RPS.
 Students who fail to register within the prescribed period shall be subject to a penalty of RM50.
-Late registration must not exceed the third week of the semester.
-Students must complete HEA-09 [Late Course Application Form] and obtain the approval of the Dean.
+Late registration must not exceed the 3rd week of the semester.
+Students must complete form HEA-09 (Late Registration Form) and obtain the approval from the Dean.

-New students will register online on a specified date during orientation week according to their School.
-Students will be briefed by their School about courses in their programme of study during the orientation week.
+New students will register online on the specified date during the orientation week according to their School.
+Students will be briefed by their school about courses in their programme of study during the orientation week.

-Students are responsible to check and ensure that all particulars stated in Course Registration Slips are correct.
-Students who apply to add/drop/withdraw registration after the prescribed period without reasons deemed acceptable by the University may be fined.
-Registration after the prescribed period will be only be considered by the Dean of the School for students who have specific reasons.
-Students are not allowed to register add/drop/withdraw during examination week.
+Students are responsible to check and ensure that all the particulars stated in the Course Registration Slip are correct.
+Student who apply to add/ drop/ withdraw registration after the prescribed period without reasons accepted by the university, may be fined.
+Registration after the prescribed period will only be considered by the Dean of the School for students with specific reasons.
+Students are not allowed to register add/drop/ withdraw during the examination week.

-Students who do not register for a maximum of two (2) consecutive semesters without any reason can be terminated through the submission of Form HEA 20 (Borang Penamatan Pengajian Pelajar).
+Students who do not register for a maximum of 2 consecutive semesters without any reason can be terminated through the submission of form HEA-20 (Termination of Study Form).

-Students who have been terminated and wish to place an appeal to resume their studies may do so by submitting an appeal letter to the Vice-Chancellor through the Dean (Dean verification required).
-Each approved re-admission will be imposed a penalty of RM100.
+Students who have been terminated and wish to place an appeal to reasume their studies may do so by submitting an appeal letter to the Vice-Chancellor through the Dean (Dean's verification required).
+A penalty of RM100 will be imposed on the student whose application for re-admission has been approved.